Department of Earth and Planetary Sciences

 Advanced Atmospheric Dynamics

-I’ve worked on how the large scale overturning of the ocean is driven by winds and mixing, and how changes in this overturning affect how much carbon dioxide is held in the ocean versus the atmosphere.
-While at GFDL, I helped lead the development of the ocean component of the global climate model.
+I have a long-term interest is understanding how the large scale overturning of the ocean is driven by winds and mixing.
+I explore this question using numerical models of the circulation.
+While at GFDL, I helped lead the development of the ocean component of the global climate models CM2.
 I’m currently interested in the role of deep mixing in setting the overturning.
 With Chris Little and Dan Goldberg at GFDL I helped develop the first fully coupled ocean-ice shelf-ice stream models.
-Key problems I'm currently interested in are

 Click here for a list of publications with links.